 Dr. Carl-Fredrik Westin

 Carl-Fredrik (C-F) Westin is the founding director of the Laboratory of Mathematics in Imaging (LMI, http:// lmi.med.harvard.edu), and he is Professor of Radiology at Harvard Medical School, Boston.
+He is Director for the Neuroimage Analysis Center (NAC), a Biomedical Technology Resource Center BTRC funden by NIH National Institute of Biomedical Imaging and Bioengineering (NIBIB).
 Additionally, he has a joint appointment with the MIT Computer Science and Artificial Intelligence Laboratory, Cambridge, MA.
 The Laboratory of Mathematics in Imaging is focused on the application of mathematical theory, analysis, modeling, and signal processing to medical imaging applications.

 Dr. Westin’s main direction of research is the development of novel methods for analysis of imaging data.
 He has been involved in imaging studies, including structural, functional and diffusion-weighted magnetic resonance imaging (dMRI) studies since 1996 when he joined Brigham and Women’s Hospital and Harvard Medical School.
 Over the past two decades, Dr. Westin has developed considerable expertise in all aspects of dMRI.
 He has (co)-authored over 300 publications, abstracts excluded, in the fields of computer vision, medical image analysis and image guided surgery.
 His laboratory is known for developing new algorithms and technology for analysis of dMRI data.
 During his career, Dr. Westin has mentored five undergraduate students, 22 graduate students, 17 post-doctoral fellows, four medical students, and eight junior faculty.
 He has served as a Guest Editor on several special issues on image analysis (IEEE Transactions on Medical Imaging, International Journal of Computer Vision, Signal Processing).